School Board Policy 809 -

 b.
 Nominee, if a former White Bear Lake Area Schools employee, will have been retired or separated from district employment for a minimum of three years.

 c.
 Nominee has widespread support from colleagues, parents/guardians, and students.

 d.
-Nominee has achieved local, regional, or national recognition for achievements beyond the generation of the contribution.
+Nominee has achieved local, regional, or national recognition for achievements.

 e.
-Nominee has held local, regional, or national leadership roles in the field of expertise and is no longer active in his or her career.
+Nominee has held local, regional, or national leadership roles in the field of expertise and is no longer active in their career.

 A. Monetary valuations may be assigned to proposed naming rights on a case-by-case basis to aid with making decisions about granting naming rights.

 B. The monetary valuation for the naming of a school or media center/library, theaters, athletic facilities, and other spaces will be decided by the Superintendent.
 Each case should take into account market comparisons for naming rights for which professional advise may be sought.
 Application of this policy may result in a facility named for an individual or a company.